vgkortsas/Reuters21578/README.md

 I used the 20 most frequent classes for the classification.
 These are the classes which appear in 72\% of the 21,578 documents.

-Applying the trained model on the testing data for the optimized architecture I got an F1-score of 0.82
+Applying the trained model on the testing data for the optimized architecture, I got an F1-score of 0.82

 ## Project